 A Message to our customers from CEO David Gadis

 At DC Water, safety is our top priority.
-Water plays a critical role in protecting public health, especially to help contain the spread of infectious diseases like the current coronavirus (COVID-19).
-At DC Water, we have taken numerous proactive steps to ensure we can continue to serve you throughout this crisis and provide everyone in the District of Columbia with safe, clean drinking water.
+Water plays a critical role in protecting public health, especially to help contain the spread of infectious diseases like the coronavirus (COVID-19).
+At DC Water, we took numerous precautions and proactive steps to ensure we could continue to serve you throughout the public health emergency and provide everyone in the District of Columbia with safe, clean drinking water.

 Frequently Asked Questions

 Tap water is safe to drink.
 There is no evidence COVID-19, the disease caused by the coronavirus can survive in treated drinking water.
 The same disinfectants, like chlorine, that make the water safe to drink, are effective against COVID-19.
 DC’s drinking water has two stages of disinfection during the water treatment process before it is distributed to the city.
 The first stage is free chlorine and the second is chloramine, both very effective at killing viruses.
 Additionally, residual disinfection levels throughout our pipe distribution system remain at effective levels to keep the water clean and safe.
 Click here for more information.